deobald/deobald.ca/src/content/essays/2026-01-01-localfirst-you-keep-using-that-word.md

 ### The Web is Weird

 While I can understand why so much development effort has gone into web technologies (they do some neat things!), it's very peculiar to build local-first apps on the web.
+You can do it, of course.
+But... why?

 A webapp has a URL, first of all.
 The very first thing it _does_ is phone home.
 "Phoning home" is the defining characteristic of a webapp.
 A couple years ago, some friends of mine were building a local-first CRM.
 They were web developers and so the app was a webapp.
 Okay, fine.
 I was excited to beta test it for them, but living inside a browser just forced me through a bunch of extra hoops: cookies, JavaScript, local storage, bouncing my cache, etc. Everything about running their beta software was a pain in the ass.